 An efficient mechanism to estimate distance in the Internet could benefit many large scale distributed applications.
-For example, the performance of overlay networks can be greatly improved by exploiting information about the underlying network but the cost of sending probe messages to estimate distances can be significant (e.g., [14, 24, 30]).
+For example, the performance of overlay networks can be greatly improved by exploiting information about the underlying network but the cost of sending probe messages to estimate distances can be significant (e.g., [1], [2], [3]).

-This paper introduces PIC, a practical coordinate-based mechanism to estimate distances in the Internet.
+This paper introduces PIC, a practical coordinatebased mechanism to estimate distances in the Internet.
 PIC assigns a point in a d-dimensional Euclidean space to each node and uses the distance between two points in the space as an estimate of the network distance between the corresponding nodes.
 Nodes compute their coordinates in the Euclidean space when they join the system.
 Given the coordinates for two nodes, any node can predict the distance between them.
+Our results show that PIC can reduce the cost of overlay construction in Pastry [2] by almost an order of magnitude.

 In the last few years there has been much interest in this area, but previous proposals for network distance estimation suffer from problems that limit their practicality.
-Most proposals [9, 17, 13, 22] rely on a small set of infrastructure nodes that are a single point of failure and can limit scalability if they become communication bottlenecks.
-For example, GNP [17], which pioneered coordinate-based distance estimation, uses a set of fixed landmark nodes that are probed whenever a node joins the system.
+Most proposals [4], [5], [6], [7] rely on a small set of infrastructure nodes that are a single point of failure and can limit scalability if they become communication bottlenecks.
+For example, GNP [5], which pioneered coordinate-based distance estimation, uses a set of fixed landmark nodes that are probed whenever a node joins the system.

-Other proposals [28, 19, 8] use sets of peer nodes in the system to compute each node's coordinates but they are vulnerable to malicious peers that can cause coordinates to be arbitrarily wrong.
+Other proposals [8], [9] use sets of peer nodes in the system to compute each node's coordinates but they are vulnerable to malicious peers that can cause coordinates to be arbitrarily wrong.
 While it may be reasonable to secure a small set of infrastructure nodes, it is unreasonable to assume that no peers will behave maliciously.
+Additionally, the proposal in [8] incurs a large communication overhead and both proposals appear to be less accurate than GNP.